RakhithJK/dbeaver-dbeaver-wiki/Properties-Editor.md

-The Properties tab of the [Database Object Editor](Database-Object-Editor) provides tools to view and edit the database object`s properties.
+The Properties tab of the [Database Object Editor](Database-Object-Editor) provides you with the tools to view and edit the database object`s properties.

 The content area of the Properties tab falls into two parts: the top pane displays properties of the current database object itself while the bottom pane contains properties of the object`s sub-entities or some complex properties like DDL (an SQL description of the current database object).